M-o-a-T/FastPID/README.md

 * Min: -32768 to 32766
 * Max: -32767 to 32767

-Min must be greater than max.
+Min must be smaller than max.

 Returns `false` if a configuration error has occured.
 Which could be from a previous call.